 6. Do take your time.
 Use enough sanitizer to cover all the surfaces of your hands and fingers.
 Then rub your hands together until they feel dry.
 Hand sanitizers may not be as effective if you rinse or wipe them off before your hands are dry.

 7. Don't swallow them.
 Hand sanitizers are not safe to drink.
 Doing so will not kill a virus in your body and can cause serious health problems.

 8. Do be careful around kids.
 Keep hand sanitizers out of the reach of young children, who might mistake them for food or candy.
-In 2019 alone, U.S. poison centers received more than 17,000 calls about hand sanitizer exposure in kids 12 and younger.
+In 2020 alone, U.S. poison centers received nearly 25,000 calls about hand sanitizer exposure in kids 12 and younger.
 A child who swallows even a small amount of an alcohol-based hand sanitizer could be at risk for alcohol poisoning, which can be deadly in severe cases.

 Call your poison center at 800.222.1222 if you or your child has swallowed hand sanitizer.

 Handwashing the right way